Ultimate List of Free Kindle Books for Christian Readers

 It has never been easier to have unlimited reading material.

 Services like Amazon Prime and Kindle Unlimited give you endless books at your fingertips for one flat rate.
-Many local libraries also offer a free service called OverDrive that allows you to have access to thousands of Kindle books, as well.
+Many local libraries also offer a free service called OverDrive that allows you to have access to thousands of Kindle books via the Libby app, as well.

 Even if you don’t have a line item in your budget for eBooks, access to Amazon’s paid services, or a library card to login to OverDrive, there are many books you can still download to your Kindle App for free.